merlyescalona/indelible-ngsphy/README.md

 [Fletcher, W. and Yang, Z. 2009.
 INDELible: a flexible simulator of biological sequence evolution.
 Mol.
 Biol. and Evol.
 2009 26(8):1879-1888](http://abacus.gene.ucl.ac.uk/software/indelible/)

 This versions allows the use of an ancestral sequence to evolve for a single partition.
+The name of the sequence file should be `ancestral.fasta`

-To install you can use the simple:
+To install use:

 ```
 make